alexbosworth/ln-service/README.md

 Verify signature of arbitrary bytes

+When passing a schnorr signature, a BIP-340 x-only public key should be given

 Requires LND built with `signrpc` build tag

 Requires `signer:read` permission

+Validating `schnorr` signatures is unsupported in LND 0.15.0 and below

     {
       lnd: <Authenticated LND API Object>